xero/hypermedia-blog/README.md

 ### web server

-nginx sample configs are availble in the [nginx directory](https://github.com/xero/hypermedia-blog/tree/main/nginx) . the only real __"magic"__ is appending to the root directory on the existence of the hx-request header in the [sites-available example](https://github.com/xero/hypermedia-blog/blob/main/nginx/sites-available#L9).
+nginx sample configs are available in the [nginx directory](https://github.com/xero/hypermedia-blog/tree/main/nginx) . the only real __"magic"__ is appending to the root directory on the existence of the hx-request header in the [sites-available example](https://github.com/xero/hypermedia-blog/blob/main/nginx/sites-available#L9).

 # status